1. Introduction and Missing Sections

 -

-The style rules in an @scope <stylesheet> are scoped style rules.
+The style rules in an @scope <rule-list> are scoped style rules.

 -

-The :scope selector is defined to match the @scope rule’s scoping root.
+The :scope selector is defined to match the @scope rule’s scoping root, including the featureless shadow host when that host is the scoping root.
 The & selector is defined to represent the selector representing the scoping root (the <scope-start> selector), or else :scope if no selector was specified.

 -

-The cascade prioritizes declarations with a more proximate scoping root, regardless of specificity or source order by applying weak scoping proximity between the scoping root and the subject of each scoped style rule.
+The cascade prioritizes declarations with a more proximate scoping root, regardless of specificity or order of appearance by applying scope proximity between the scoping root and the subject of each scoped style rule.

 Note: Unlike Nesting, selectors within an @scope rule do not acquire the specificity of any parent selector(s) in the @scope prelude.